jenkins-x/jx-docs/content/architecture/docker-registry.md

 }
 ```

-Then to update the `jenkins-docker-cfg` secret you can do:
+Then to update the `jenkins-docker-cfg` secret you can do the following:

 ```
 kubectl delete secret jenkins-docker-cfg kubectl create secret generic jenkins-docker-cfg --from-file=./config.json
 ```

+*NOTE* that the file must be called `config.json` as the file name is used in the key of the underlying `Secret` in kubernetes

 ## Using Docker Hub